PaulskPt/RPi_Pico2_datetime_temp_hum/README.md

 line 67, in Status, with error: OSError: [Errno 5] EIO.
 When I removed the BG extender board with the connected probes the script executed without error.

+IDE:

+To create, test and upload the script and the other python files to the Pico2, I made use of the IDE: Thonny, version 174:29.

 Docs:

 Serial Monitor (Shell in Thonny) output files are in the folder "docs".